frederikwh/ParitysetAnalysis/readme.txt

-Source code that discovers integrals using the division property on PRESENT and RECTANGLE...
-More info to come..
+Source code that discovers integrals using the division property on PRESENT and RECTANGLE.